ranjaykrishna/easyturk/README.md

 ```

 #### Loading the data from EasyTurk.
 The task contains a `DEFAULT_INPUT` variable that should be set when designing your task such that it follows the input schema you expect.
-In our example task, that variable is a random list of image urls.
+In our example captioning task, that variable is a random list of image urls.
 It allows us to render and test the functionality of the task locally before launching it.
 When launched, make sure to call:
 ```
 var input = easyturk.getInput(DEFAULT_INPUT);
 ```